Madison Air Solutions Corporation research snapshot

 Industry trend

-Data-center cooling, energy resilience, health-focused indoor air, reshoring, and replacement demand are durable themes.
+Data-center cooling, liquid cooling, energy resilience, health-focused indoor air, reshoring, and replacement demand are durable themes.
 Their benefit to MAIR still depends on project timing, customer capital spending, commercial construction, housing, technology choices, and competitive intensity.

 Valuation and margin of safety